leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

 - [WP-CLI](https://wp-cli.org/)
 - The WordPress export tool

-I'll explain why and how I'm using these, and point to the appropriate files on my repo.
+I'll explain why and how I'm using these, and point to the appropriate source files on the repo.

 ### Lando